 I’ve recorded over 40 species using the pond.
 Here are some of them.

-Not shown: Anna’s Hummingbird, Wild Turkey, California Scrub-Jay, Northern Mockingbird, Ruby-crowned Kinglet, Bushtit, Townsend’s Warbler, Hermit Warbler, House Finch, Cassin’s Finch, American Goldfinch, Lesser Goldfinch, California Towhee, Golden-crowned Sparrow, Lincoln’s Sparrow, House Sparrow… and probably some others.
+Not shown: Anna’s Hummingbird, Wild Turkey, Pacific-slope Flycatcher, California Scrub-Jay, Warbling Vireo, Northern Mockingbird, Red-breasted Nuthatch, Ruby-crowned Kinglet, Bushtit, Townsend’s Warbler, Hermit Warbler, House Finch, Cassin’s Finch, American Goldfinch, Lesser Goldfinch, California Towhee, Golden-crowned Sparrow, Lincoln’s Sparrow, Song Sparrow, House Sparrow… and probably some others.